 Form Complaint for Partition in California

 If you co-own real estate in California, you know the headaches that can accompany the ownership of property by tenants-in-common or joint tenancy.
 Disputes often arise when owners disagree on the best use of the property.
 Perhaps one of the owners wants to sell, but the other one doesn’t want to?

 These disputes between co-owners of property can be resolved through a partition action in California.
 Under California Code of Civil Procedure Section 872.210, a partition action is a legal process taken to divide real estate fairly among the co-owners.
-When there is disagreement in which one or more co-owners of a property may want to sell the property, but another co-owner does not agree to sell, a partition action can ensure the sale of the property with a division of the proceeds fairly and equitably among the joint owners.
+When there is disagreement in which one or more co-owners of a property may want to sell the property, but another co-owner does not agree to sell, a partition action can ensure the property is equitably divided among the joint owners.

 California Complaint for Partition Template

 Below is a form complaint for partition in California that is intended to be used in consultation with a real estate attorney.
 Note that co-owners can consent to selling a property to a third party or to one or more of the co-owners as a settlement.
 Parties are often able to do so after consulting with a skilled partition action lawyer to strategize on an appropriate outcome.

 [Name or Name and Bar Number]